daxida/wty/README.md

 ## Tests

-Tests are run with `cargo test`.
+Tests are run with `cargo test`, benchmarks with `cargo bench`.
 If you only want to run tests for the main dictionary in a single language pair, without capturing output:

 ```
 cargo run -- main ja en --root-dir=tests --save-temps --pretty
 ```

-To add a word to the testsuite, besides copy pasting it, you can run:
+To add a word to the testsuite, besides copy pasting it, you can run (requires [just](https://github.com/casey/just)):

 ```
-# If the target is English
-cargo run --release -- main de en --skip-tidy --skip-yomitan --filter word,faul
-cat data/kaikki/de-en-extract.tmp.jsonl >> tests/kaikki/de-en-extract.jsonl

-# Otherwise
-cargo run --release -- main de de --skip-tidy --skip-yomitan --filter word,faul
-cat data/kaikki/de-de-extract.jsonl >> tests/kaikki/de-de-extract.jsonl
+just add de en faul
 ```

 ## Similar converting projects